sani723/ES6-Learning/README.md

 let [,,] = doWork();
 ```

-When destructuring an array, you can assign the remaining part of it to a variable using the rest pattern:
+When destructuring an array, you can assign the remaining part of it to a variable using the rest pattern.

 ```javascript
 let [a, ...b] = [1, 2, 3];